 Victoria also has the Hydrogen Energy Supply Chain (HESC) is a world-first pilot project to safely and efficiently produce and transport clean hydrogen from Victoria’s Latrobe Valley, Australia to Japan.

 The Tasmanian Government has outlined its vision and a suite of actions to develop a renewable hydrogen industry in Tasmania.
-The Draft Tasmanian Renewable Hydrogen Action Plan was released on the 20th of November 2019, for consultation until Friday, 10 January 2020.
-The final strategy is expected to be released in early 2020.
+The Renewable Hydrogen Action Plan was released in March 2020, with a funding package of $50 million to encourage investment in the hydrogen industry.

-The Government’s vision is for Tasmania to become a leader in large-scale renewable hydrogen production and a significant global supplier of renewable hydrogen by 2030.
+The Government’s vision is for Tasmania to become a leader in large-scale renewable hydrogen production, and a significant global supplier of renewable hydrogen from 2030.